trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrdashboard.md

 **Size**: This is the file size of the generated report for the query.

-**Donwload**: You can download the report in .txt, excel, or in CSV formats.
+**Download**: You can download the report in .txt, excel, or in CSV formats.

 Once you have the query processing completed on the dashboard which will typically take less than 10 seconds.
 You can click the download button of the desirable format and the report will be downloaded!